fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ## Can I create reports based on historical data in Fleet?

 Currently, Fleet only stores the current state of your hosts (when they last communicated with Fleet).
-The best way to maintain historical data currently would be to use the [REST API](./REST-API.md) or the [`fleetctl` CLI](./fleetctl-CLI.md) to manually retrieve and save the data you need on your schedule.
+The best way at the moment to maintain historical data would be to use the [REST API](./REST-API.md) or the [`fleetctl` CLI](./fleetctl-CLI.md) to retrieve it manually.
+Then save the data you need to your schedule.

 ## When do I need fleetctl vs the REST API vs the Fleet UI?